sfdc-db-gmail/unlocked-packages/faq-unlocked-pkgs.md

 1. The set of metadata that Salesforce provides - such as  Sales Cloud, Service Cloud, etc. The Account object or the Case object falls under this category.
 2. Metadata that is part of AppExchange packages installed in the production org.
-3. Other metadata.
+3. *The rest of the metadata*.
 This can be a Custom Field or Apex Trigger that you added to the Account object, the customizations that you made to an AppExchange app, or a brand new app that your team built in-house.
 This is the sum-total of all custom stuff that you have built over the years in your org.
 This category of metadata is referred to as **unpackaged metadata** in this FAQ.

 ([Back to the Table of Contents](#toc))